frankoemig/vital-signs-demo/input/pagecontent/index.md

 <br clear="all"/>

 After all, it has to be verified that no detail is lost.
-Also, it must be ensured that specific relationships, esp. the mininum cardinality has been correctly represented in the next model.
+Also, it must be ensured that specific relationships, esp. the minimum cardinality has been correctly represented in the next (derived) model.